-- 9.50 Even if Qantas was to introduce directly competing services with SAA on the Perth sector, it is questionable whether there would be the additional public benefits which the Commission considered likely at the time of the previous review.
+8.49 Even if Qantas was to introduce directly competing services with SAA on the Perth sector, it is questionable whether there would be the additional public benefits which the Commission considered likely at the time of the previous review.
 This is because the code share arrangement now appears to be delivering good competitive outcomes as a result of the substantial increase in capacity available from Perth, with two extra weekly flights and aircraft with increased seating capacities.
-This situation is likely to prevail for at least some time, even though whatever threat of entry by V Australia on the Perth sector that might have prevailed until recently, appears now to be extremely low. - 9.51 The improved public benefits arising from the code share since the previous Commission review, evident well before the entry of V Australia, inclines the Commission towards granting the code share partners the benefit of the doubt in terms of a continuation of approval.
-The Commission concludes that it is unlikely that there will be any lessening of competition benefits from continuing the code share for a further limited period, given the relatively subdued demand outlook and recent capacity including the addition of an extra weekly flight in September by Qantas from Sydney.
-However, the Commission notes SAA, when announcing its financial results recently, indicated that its forward bookings into 2011 are more positive than a few months ago.
-This reinforces the Commission's preference for a short period of extension to the code share approval.
+This situation is likely to prevail for at least some time, even though whatever threat of entry by V Australia on the Perth sector that might have prevailed until recently, appears now to be extremely low.

+8.50 The improved public benefits arising from the code share since the previous Commission review, evident well before the entry of V Australia, inclines the Commission towards granting the code share partners the benefit of the doubt in terms of a continuation of approval.
+The Commission concludes that it is unlikely that there will be any lessening of competition benefits from continuing the code share for a further limited period, given the relatively subdued demand outlook, recent capacity increases and the imminent addition of more capacity by Qantas from Sydney.